Earwax is a protective substance produced

 in the ear canal.
 It usually flows out of the ear by itself without problems.

-In general, the best way to prevent earwax problems is to leave earwax
+In general, the best way to prevent infection or impacted earwax is to leave earwax

 You can keep earwax soft by inserting a few drops